Indoor plants are a great way to add some life to your home, but they can also be a source of frustration when pests or diseases strike.

 Powdery mildew thrives in warm, humid conditions.

-Another way to prevent powdery mildew is to water your plants early in the day so that the leaves have time to dry before nightfall.
+Another way to prevent powdery mildew is to water your plants early in the day so the leaves have time to dry before nightfall.

 In addition, be sure to space your plants out so that they have good air circulation.